 To do this, we might ask you to come in for a Pre-Admission Clinic visit, arrange to see you using technology (virtual health visit), and/or speak with you by telephone.
-Some people don't need to be contacted at all.

-Pre-Admission Clinic Visit What to bring: This booklet Your BC Services Card / BC Care Card (personal health number) ☐ Photo Identification (such as a driver's license) ☐ The medicines you are currently taking in their original containers.
+What to bring: This booklet Your BC Services Card / BC Care Card (personal health number) Photo Identification (such as a driver's license) The medicines you are currently taking in their original containers.
 This includes prescription medications, medicines you buy off the shelf in the pharmacy (or over the internet), vitamins, and herbal supplements.
 A support person if you wish (to help you remember what is said).
-An interpreter If you don't speak or understand English well enough for medical conversations, you can ask us to arrange a medical interpreter for your visit.
-Bring someone with you as well to help with interpreting, especially if the interpreter needs to leave.
-Medical interpreter Interprets medical words that others (family/friends) migh not understand how interpret dical hers s) might nd how to
+An interpreter Medical interpreter Interprets medical If you don't speak or understand English well enough for medical words that others conversations, you can ask us to arrange a medical interpreter for your visit. (family/friends) might not understand how to Bring someone with you as well to help with interpreting, especially if the interpret interpreter needs to leave.